 - Children with additional services – will need to provide one or both of the following documents, if applicable:

 - Copy of Private Service Plan

 For most families, preschool services will be free.
-Families with incomes above 300% of the current year's Federal Poverty Level will contribute parent fees based on income and family size.
-To determine whether and what your parent fee might be, follow the steps below.
+Families with incomes above 300% of the current year's Federal Poverty Level will contribute monthly parent fees based on income and family size.
+To determine whether and what your monthly parent fee might be, follow the steps below.

 - Find your family size in the chart below and see if your gross annual income (income before taxes) falls into one of the ranges shown.